wlonk/arcadia/arcadia.md

 ### Jack of Spades: the Whisperer

 When you play this card, name a rumour about another character.
-This rumour has spread throughout the community.
+This rumour has or will spread throughout the community.
 Though most people believe it, the origin of the rumour remains unknown.
-It will persist until it comes to some sort of a head.
+The GM should make a Consequence describing the rumour, and place a card on it.

 ### Queen of Spades: the Widow

 You gain strength from another's misfortune.
-You may discard this card when someone has lost tokens to immediately gain that many, up to your maximum.
+You may discard this card when someone suffers misfortune to gain three tokens (up to your limit).

-### King of Spades: the Nonesuch
+### TODO King of Spades: the Nonesuch

 Discard this card and demonstrate a new fashion (for dance, drink, games, sport, conversation, clothing, behavior, what-have-you) and have it take off,